What is it? The Audi A5 is an all-new version of a highly successful coupé.

 If one wants more power with similar economy, the six-cylinder 3.0-litre diesel of 218hp ticks all the boxes, and it will be available from early 2017 in a significantly more potent 286hp version.

-For petrol fans the current engine of choice is a 2.0-litre TFSI of 252hp – or one can go for the Audi S5 performance model, unusually launching at the same time as the first new A5s – it uses a newly developed 3.0-litre version of the six-cylinder TFSI engine, with a mere 354hp on offer, 21 horses more than the previous S5.
+For petrol fans the current engine of choice is a 2.0-litre unit of 252hp – or one can go for the Audi S5 performance model, unusually launching at the same time as the first new A5s – it uses a newly developed 3.0-litre version of the six-cylinder engine with 354hp on offer, 21 horses more than the previous S5.
 We’ll be producing a separate test on the S5 soon.

 If there has been a regular criticism of Audi cars in the recent past it has been for ride quality.
 Not so the new Audi A5.
 Whether in standard front-wheel-drive versions or with the quattro all-wheel-drive that is optional across the range and standard on 3.0-litre diesels, the car rides roads in comfort, smothers poor surfaces and corners with confidence-inducing precision.